rrubberr/Flatpak-LuxRender/README.md

 ```

-Add the Flathub repository to enable retrieval of certain dependencies.
+Add the Flathub repository to enable retrieval of Flatpak dependencies.

 ```sh
 flatpak remote-add --user --if-not-exists \